AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 an inductive manner similar to the way Einstein arrived at his

-equations; this method is the most comprehensive heuristic.
+equations; this way is heuristical the most beneficial.
 Some

 [181], which arose much later (and probably only thanks to the